Riffing in ombre on a blue Coltrane

 meorowy serenade

-of two hungry little cats
+of hungry little cats

 Their litany opens with